ARM-software/psa-api/doc/storage/appendix/sra.rst

    *  -  `M.Encrypt`
       -  When using `DM.EXPOSED` or `DM.AUTHORIZED`, the storage service must encrypt data to be written to storage, and decrypt data read from storage, inside the isolated environment to ensure confidentiality.
       -  `T.EAVESDROPPING`, `T.MITM`, `T.DIRECT_READ`, `T.DIRECT_WRITE`

+   *  -  `M.ErrorCorrectingCoding`
+      -  In all deployments, to deter attacks based on glitching the power or clock, the implementation can implement Error Correcting Coding on stored data.
+      -  `T.GLITCH_WRITE`

    *  -  `M.FullyQualifiedNames`
       -  In all deployments, the implementation must identify which caller each stored object belongs to and must refer to them internally by the combination of caller identity and name.
          Otherwise, it might return a stored object to the wrong caller.